 7: Root Domain Name System Security Extensions (DNSSEC) Key Management

 A key component of the increased security at the root zone level made possible by the introduction of the DNSSEC security system is the creation and management of the "key signing key", or KSK.
-Since June 2010 and then approximately every three months, IANA has been responsible for generating and publishing the KSK which is then used to digitally sign the root zone and ensure that top-level domains are able to communicate securely.
+Since June 2010 and then approximately every three months, the IANA Functions Operator has been responsible for generating and publishing the KSK which is then used to digitally sign the root zone and ensure that top-level domains are able to communicate securely.

 The key is created in an elaborate ceremony that last approximately four hours and features approximately 20 people drawn from across the world who all play a part in the key's creation.